About OEA: Nearly a Half Century of Assistance

 - Federal Assistance to Impacted Communities catalog

-As director of the Office of Economic Adjustment, Mr. Patrick J. O’Brien leads a talented team of project managers and support staff in assisting local economic adjustment efforts.
-While working for the Secretary of Defense, Mr. O’Brien also manages the Defense Economic Adjustment Program and is the executive director of the President’s Economic Adjustment Committee, as it was recently updated by Executive Order to assist communities to respond to Defense base closures or realignments, contractor reductions, and base expansions.
+As Director of the Office of Economic Adjustment, Mr. O’Brien leads a talented team of project managers in assisting local economic adjustment efforts on behalf of the Department of Defense.
+Additionally, he manages the Defense Economic Adjustment Program to assist communities to respond to Defense base closures, realignments, contractor reductions, and base expansions.

-Mr. O'Brien received bachelor of arts degrees in urban affairs and political science from the University of Minnesota-Duluth, where he graduated “cum laude” and was a member of the Golden Key National Honor Society.
-He also received a master of science degree in public management and policy analysis from the School of Urban and Public Affairs at Carnegie Mellon University, where he graduated “with distinction,” student-taught organizational management, and was elected to Pi Alpha Alpha.
-Mr. O’Brien is certified as an “Economic Development Finance Professional” by the National Development Council and graduated from the Federal Executive Institute’s “Leadership for a Democratic Society.”
+Mr. O’Brien has Bachelor of Arts degrees in Urban Affairs and Political Science from the University of Minnesota-Duluth, where he graduated “cum laude” and as a member of the Golden Key National Honor Society.
+He also received a Masters of Science degree in Public Management and Policy Analysis from the School of Urban and Public Affairs at Carnegie-Mellon University, where he graduated “with distinction,” student-taught organizational management, and was elected to Pi Alpha Alpha.
+Mr. O’Brien is certified as an “Economic Development Finance Professional” by the National Development Council and graduated from the Federal Executive Institute’s “Leadership for a Democratic Society” as well as Harvard Law School’s “Program on Negotiation.”